Short Sale vs. Foreclosure of Your Home: Does it make a difference?

 The first step in answering this important question is understanding the difference between a foreclosure and a short sale.

 There are two types of foreclosure: Judicial and non-judicial foreclosure.
 Most lenders pursue the latter approach, a non-judicial foreclosure.

 In a short sale, your home is sold at a price that yields less money for the lender than the amount owed on your property.
-Keep in mind that if you try to sell your home for $700,000 and you have mortgages totaling $675,000, the “net” to your lender will not be enough after deduction of real estate commissions, excise tax, and other closing costs.
-A sale at that price would be a “short sale” and would require approval by your lender.
+If you try to sell your home for $700,000 and you have mortgages totaling $675,000, the “net” to your lender will not be enough after deduction of real estate commissions, excise tax, and other closing costs.
+A sale at that price would be a “short sale” requiring lender approval.

 - Virtually all lenders require “proof” that a house can only be sold at a short sale price.
-Most often, sellers provide this proof if they first market your home for at least three months, with a competent realtor, at a price that is adequate to pay off the loans in full.
+Most often, sellers provide this proof if they first market your home for at least three months with a competent realtor at a price that is adequate to pay off the loans in full.
 Only after unsuccessfully marketing the home at “full” price will you be able to convince your lender that a short sale price is necessary to generate an offer and a sale.
-So, find a good realtor to market the property, and be up front with him or her about your financial situation and the possibility that this may be a short sale.
-You will be best served by a realtor who has had success handling short sales.
+So, find a good realtor to market the property and state up front that this may be a short sale.
+You will probably be best served by a realtor who has had success handling short sales.